joshuajnoble/ofReference/gl/ofVbo.markdown

 vert0x Specifies a pointer to data that will be copied into the data store for initialization.

-numCoords This is the number of complete coordinates that youre adding to the vbo
+numCoords This is the number of complete coordinates that youre adding to the VBO

 total Specifies the number of objects that you're passing in.